NABI-SNU/presentations/20250906_8B_S.Bernandi/presentation.md

 <!-- transition: cover -->
 <!-- _header: \ ***@ SNU CN*** *Introduction* **In Silico** *In Vivo* *Individuals* *Conclusion*-->

 - Learning on 8 MNIST digits with a FFN, we find that ANNs have high dimensionality (e.g. decoding accuracy).
-Parity and magnitude are orthogonal and have the most accurate abstract representations (measured by CCGP and PS), when it is the given  task.
-They are orthogonal in neural representations.
+Parity and magnitude are orthogonal and have abstract representations (measured by CCGP and PS), when it is the given task.

 ![#c h:350](./assets/mnist.png)